George Foreman

-Early life and amateur career
+Early life

-George Foreman was born in Marshall, Texas.
+George Edward Foreman was born in Marshall, Texas, on January 10, 1949 to Leroy Moorehead and Nancy Ree (Nelson).
 He grew up in the Fifth Ward community of Houston, Texas, with six siblings.
-Although he was raised by J. D. Foreman, whom his mother had married when George was a small child, his biological father was Leroy Moorehead.
+He was raised by J.D.
+Foreman, whom his mother had married when George was a small child.
 By his own admission in his autobiography, George was a troubled youth.
 He dropped out of school at the age of 15 and spent time as a mugger.
-At age 16, Foreman had a change of heart and convinced his mother to sign him up for the Job Corps after seeing an ad for the Corps on TV.
-As part of the Job Corps, Foreman earned his GED and trained to become a carpenter and bricklayer.
+At age 16, Foreman had a change of heart and convinced his mother to sign him up for Job Corps after seeing an ad for the Corps on TV.
+As part of Job Corps, Foreman earned his GED and trained to become a carpenter and bricklayer.
 After moving to Pleasanton, California, with the help of a supervisor, he began to train.
 Foreman was interested in football and idolized Jim Brown, but gave it up for boxing.